localvoid/kivi/docs/advanced/03_components.md

 ## Component recycling

-When there are many instances of a component and they are quite frequently removed and inserted into the documented, it is a good practice to enable recycling, so instead of disposing component instances when they are removed from the document, they will be placed into recycled pool, and when component instance is created it will always check if recycled pool has any available instance and just reuse it.
+When there are many instances of a component and they are frequently removed and inserted into the document, it is a good practice to enable recycling, so instead of disposing component instances when they are removed from the document, they will be placed into recycled pool, and when component instance is created it will always check if recycled pool has any available instance and just reuse it.